We’re here for you Austin

 Please contact us and we’ll help you out.

-Log in to My Fiber at any time to change your plan.
-You can change your plan by clicking on the Account tab and then selecting Change plan underneath your current service plan.
+If multiple plans are available in your area, you can sign in to your account on the Fiber website at any time to change your plan.
+You can change your plan by clicking on the Account tab and then selecting “Change plan” underneath your current service plan.

 No. We will email you an electronic copy of your bill at the beginning of each month.

 We have the credit card on file that you used to sign up and will bill that credit card by default.
 You may update or change your payment method at any time by signing into your account on the Fiber website.